Workforce, training and education

 By the end of their three years, all registrars will have had a chance to develop their skills, knowledge and attitudes to enter general practice with confidence.
 We pride ourselves on running a happy scheme and often have social events to enhance the cohesiveness of the group.

 Harlow GPST is a friendly and welcoming scheme.
-All trainees get to attend the Away Day which take place once a year.
-There is a good team spirit among all the GP trainees
+All trainees have the chance to attend our Away Days which take place at least once a year.
+There is a good team spirit among all the GP trainees.

 Why Choose Harlow and West Essex?